 The Trade Token can only be used right after the teams have been scrambled.
 With this token you may swap places with anyone else on any team.
 The Reroll Token can only be used right after the Marking Roulette.
 With it, the thieves may choose to reroll the marking process.
 Perhaps for a more ideal result.

-Extract the Zip file and double click the exe file that's created.
+Extract the Zip file and double click the application/exe that's created.

 Log in with itch.io to leave a comment.